iurilandolt/pipex/README.md

 You can add directories to your PATH if you have custom scripts or binaries located elsewhere or modify it in a user's profile settings (~/.bashrc, ~/.bash_profile, or ~/.profile for the bash shell, for instance) to make the change persistent across sessions.

-To view the current directories included in the PATH variable in a terminal, you can use the command: `echo $PATH`
+To view the current directories included in the PATH variable in a terminal, you can use the command: `echo $PATH`.
+We need these directores in order to run `execve()`, The execve() function replaces the current process with a new one.
+If successful, it does not return;  If there is an error, returns -1.
+This function takes three arguments;

+A string representing the path to the executable,

+a NULL-terminated array of string pointers representing the command and it's arguments <sub>if the command is "ls -a" we use `split()`</sub>

+and a pointer to the environment variables `**envp`.

  	void	execute(char *argv, char **envp)
 	{
 		char	**cmd;
 		char	*path;